dashpay/dash-network-deploy/README.md

 ./bin/deploy <network_name>
 ```

-You may pass `--skip-infrastructure` option to avoid of running Terraform and building of infrastructure.
+You may pass `--only-infrastructure` or `--only-provisioning` option to avoid to do a particular type of work.

 ## Network destruction